ALLUOS/ALLUOS.github.io/_posts/2021-01-02-visualizations.md

 ## Motivation

 Visualizations play a central role in the field of user experience.
 Because of their great potential, they were included in Escapeling.
 Firstly, in the previous semester's report it can be found in the outlook that the application should contain more visualizations.
 Secondly, this semester the idea of visualizations especially for the adaptive and situational elements was brought forth.
 Visualizations can be simple emojis, as well as situational gifs or adaptive images.
 The usefulness of visualizations in a learning environment has been proven in many ways.
 Our app is explicitly not about visualizing vocabulary using images, for example, as is common in beginner courses.
 Rather, different types of visualizations have been used as supporting elements to both enhance the user experience and maximize learning.
+For example, the main characters of our story have been given a face by creating stickers of them that are sent to the user.

 <div id="background"></div>
 ## Theoretical Background